FieldCommGroup/HART-IP-Developer-Kit/doc/connect-a-client.md

 4. To launch the client from the Windows Start menu, go to FieldComm Group/HART-IP Client.
 The instructions for operating the client are available [here](https://github.com/FieldCommGroup/WindowsHartIpClient).

+5. [Launch](https://github.com/FieldCommGroup/HART-IP-Developer-Kit/blob/master/doc/operate-the-flow-device.md) the FlowDevice if it is not already running.

 ![useclient](https://github.com/FieldCommGroup/HART-IP-Developer-Kit/blob/master/media/useclient.png)

-5. Click the network button to connect to the running flow device.
+6. Click the network button to connect to the running flow device.
 Use the IP address of the device and the UDP option to connect to it.
 The hipserver component only answers UDP at this time.
 Note: you may need to configure Windows firewall to allow UDP traffic onto your PC.

 ![connect](https://github.com/FieldCommGroup/HART-IP-Developer-Kit/blob/master/media/connect.png)

-6. In the Command field of the client application, type "0".
+7. In the Command field of the client application, type "0".
 Click the Send button on the client to send a command 0 to the device.
-7. To close the HART-IP connection to the flow device, click the network button again.
+8. To close the HART-IP connection to the flow device, click the network button again.
-8. To close the server, go to the PuTTy terminal window that you left open [earlier](https://github.com/FieldCommGroup/HART-IP-Developer-Kit/blob/master/doc/configure-the-flow-device.md) and type a Ctrl-C twice.
+9. To close the server, go to the PuTTy terminal window that you left open [earlier](https://github.com/FieldCommGroup/HART-IP-Developer-Kit/blob/master/doc/configure-the-flow-device.md) and type a Ctrl-C twice.
 Allow the server to terminate completely before closing the terminal.